 Pricing

 Yoast SEO’s free version covers the basics of SEO.
-Its premium version, priced at $99/year for each site, offers advanced features like multiple keyword optimization and internal link suggestions.
-Additional plugins for niche SEO needs come at extra costs, potentially increasing the investment for comprehensive coverage.
+Its premium version, priced at $99/year per site, offers advanced features like multiple keyword optimization and internal link suggestions.
+You can access all the features with the All Yoast plugins plan for $299/year.

-Rank Math differentiates itself with a highly competitive pricing model.
+Rank Math sets itself apart with a highly competitive pricing model.
 Its free version includes many features that Yoast reserves for its premium users.
-The Pro version of Rank Math costs $59/year and covers unlimited personal sites.
+The Pro version of Rank Math costs as low as $4.92/month when billed annually and covers unlimited personal sites.
 It offers a broader set of features than Yoast’s premium version, making it a more budget-friendly option for users managing multiple sites or seeking extensive SEO tools.
+To track more keywords and manage customers’ websites, you can upgrade to the Business or Agency plans.

 🏆 Winner: Rank Math